Indonesia–Norway relations

-Indonesia and Norway established diplomatic relations in 1950.
+Indonesia and Norway established diplomatic relations on 25 January 1950.
 Since then, Indonesia and Norway has been cooperating in areas, such as climate and energy, democracy and human rights, international political issues and trade.
 Both nations has agreed to establish a strategic partnership against poverty and climate change, and also in promoting democracy and tolerance.
 Indonesia has an embassy in Oslo, while Norway has an embassy in Jakarta.

 There has been an increase of people to people contact between the two nations, as well as the humanitarian response to the December 2004 Indian Ocean tsunami, which claimed the lives of 84 Norwegians.
 In 2013, there was a significant increase of Indonesian tourists visiting Norway, and every year there are more than a thousand Norwegian students that visit Bali to study Balinese culture.

 History

 The bilateral relations between Indonesia and Norway started early, even before the formation of the Indonesian Republic.
 Back in 1906, a Norwegian honorary consulate general was established in Batavia (now Jakarta), Dutch East Indies.
-After the Indonesian National Revolution, Norway was among the first nations in the world to recognize Indonesian sovereignty, followed promptly with the establishment of diplomatic relations on January 25, 1950, through accreditation from Norwegian embassy in Bangkok.
+After the Indonesian National Revolution, Norway is the first country in the world to recognize Indonesia's sovereignty, followed promptly with the establishment of diplomatic relations on January 25, 1950, through accreditation from Norwegian embassy in Bangkok.
 Indonesia opened its mission in Oslo in 1950, but was then closed in September 1960.
 On April 27, 1971, a resident Embassy of Norway was formally established in Jakarta.
 Indonesia reciprocated by establishing their embassy in Oslo in 1982.